All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound outperforms every other FDA-approved weight loss medication in head-to-head clinical trial comparisons, producing 20.9% average body weight loss compared to 14.9% for Wegovy and roughly 5 to 10% for older medications, according to published trial data from the New England Journal of Medicine.
 The key advantage is its dual mechanism targeting both GLP-1 and GIP receptors simultaneously.

-Wegovy (semaglutide 2.4 mg) remains a strong option, particularly for patients who respond well to GLP-1-only medications or who have cardiovascular risk factors supported by the SELECT trial data.
-Mounjaro contains the same active ingredient as Zepbound but is approved for type 2 diabetes rather than weight management.
+Wegovy (semaglutide 2.4 mg) remains a strong option, particularly for patients who respond well to GLP-1-only medications or who have cardiovascular risk factors supported by the SELECT trial[3] data.
+Mounjaro contains compounded formulations of the active ingredient as Zepbound but is approved for type 2 diabetes rather than weight management.

 For patients considering their options, the table below summarizes the key differences.